 This hard fork named ‘Constantinople’ was crucial for the crypto giant as it was an important upgrade designed to take Ethereum into the future.
 However, the firm had to halt the plans to launch the hard fork, because it found some major bugs just 48 hours before the upgrade gets implemented.
 Due to that, Ethereum postponed the hard fork for around a month.
 The upgrade was designed to introduce a series of backward-incompatible changes.

 Currently, the developers at Ethereum are keenly desperate to rebuild Constantinople to come up with the upgrade.
 The team is working on the code to get it activated, especially at the block number 7,280,000.
 This time, the team has planned to reintroduce the upgrade in late February.
-Ethereum is pretty confident regarding Constantinople that it will succeed this time.
+As per analysts and ETH Forecast, In the future, Ethereum is pretty confident regarding Constantinople that it will succeed this time.
 Ethereum currently is positioned as the second largest cryptocurrency in the world.

 Ethereum’s prime developer and an in charge of communications and relations, Hudson Jameson shed some light over that matter saying,